Olivet University

 Private Christian institution of biblical higher education in Anza, California, U.S.

-Olivet University is a private Christian university in Anza, California.
+Olivet University is a private Christian university in Anza, California, United States.
 It was founded by David Jang in 2000 and is accredited by the Association for Biblical Higher Education to award certificates, bachelor's, master's, D. Min., and Ph.D. degrees.
 Olivet has an additional campus in California and formerly also operated in several other states.
 Its New York State operations were not renewed after the permission to operate expired.
-In December 2024, the state of California withdrew its license to operate effective January 10, 2025 but Olivet continues to operate under religious exemption.
+In December 2024, the state of California withdrew its license to operate effective January 10, 2025 but Olivet continues to operate under religious exemption while appealing the California BPPE decision.